How to Plant and Grow Broccoli Rabe (Rapini)

 Whew!
 That’s just one vegetable, but there are a whole bundle of common names.

-You may have noticed that many of the names for this plant come from the Italian language, and Italy is indeed one location where it has a long history of cultivation.
+You may have noticed that many of the names come from the Italian language, and Italy is indeed one location where it has a long history of cultivation.

-A close up vertical image of a traditional Italian dish, Orecchiette pasta with rapini.
+A close up image of a traditional Italian dish, Orecchiette pasta with rapini.

 Orecchiette pasta with rapini, the traditional dish of the Apulia region in Italy.